-These Chocolate Donuts with Peanut Butter Frosting will take you back to your childhood when things were simpler.
+These Baked Chocolate Donuts with Peanut Butter Frosting will take you back to your childhood when things were simpler.
 They are a reminder of just how tasty breakfast can be.
-This chocolate donut recipe will give you the best baked donuts you’ve ever had.
-The recipe walks you through how to make donuts from scratch that are perfectly soft, chocolaty, and not overly sweet.
-These donuts are great for breakfast, brunch or snack any time of day!
+This chocolate donut recipe will give you the best-baked donuts you’ve ever had.

 It’s a challenge to eat just one, so consider this your warning.